chenwangnida/RAC/README.md

 To run the source code of PMFEA-EDA, the following jar files need to be built in the path of library:

 1. Java jar: JAVA_SE 14
-2. Third party jars: ECJ25.
+2. Third party jars: ECJ25 and other related jars are included in the jar fold of this repository.

 ## New Benchmark dataset

-The two augmented benchmark dataset, i.e.,  Bitbrains and AuverGrid, are created and used in this study ( provided in the project repository /RAC/data/bitbrains and /RAC/data/auvergrid.
+The augmented benchmark dataset, i.e.,  Bitbrains, is created and used in this study ( provided in the project repository /data/bitbrains.

 We create warm up, training and testing data based on the original dataset.
-For example, in Auvergrid, first 100 days of Auvergrid data are used to generate dataset for data center warm up , and the following 200 days are used for training (in 200 generations), and the rest days are used for testing.
-Unlike Auvergrid, 10:1 downsampling is used in Bitbrains.
-The downsampled bitbrains data are group by every two hours.
-The first 100 two hours are used for data center warm up, and the following 200 two hours are used for training, and the following 100 two hours are used for testing.
+For example, in Bitbrains, first 100 two-hour data of Bitbrains are used to generate dataset for data center warm up , and the following 200 two-hour are used for training (in 200 generations), and the rest days are used for testing.
+Note that, 10:1 downsampling is used in Bitbrains.

 We also considers  different  number of OS  types in each augmented  benchmark dataset.
 In particular, we consider 3 types of mixes for operation systems,  i.e., 3OS, 4OS, and 5OS.
 We use 3OS BitBrains, including data of PM Types, VM Types, Containers, and etc., as an example and demonstrate the data details below.